 Still life in Margaret Tait’s My Room (1951)

-Place and Youth in Margaret Tait’s A Portrait Of Ga (1952).
+Place and Youth in Margaret Tait’s A Portrait Of Ga (1952)

 “My mother lives in the windy Orkney Islands.
-It’s certainly a wonderful place to be brought up in.” – A Portrait Of Ga In making a short film about her mother, the experimental filmmaker, Margaret Tait, essentially drew upon an interesting dialectic between place and youth.
-With 1952’s A Portrait Of Ga – a 4 minute short, shot on 16mm and with a voice-over by … Continue reading Place and Youth in Margaret Tait’s A Portrait Of Ga (1952).
+It’s certainly a wonderful place to be brought up in.”
+In making a short film about her mother, Scottish experimental filmmaker Margaret Tait also explored the interesting relationship between place and youth.
+In A Portrait of Ga (1952), a 4 minute short film shot on 16mm with a voice-over by the filmmaker, a fragment of biography becomes … Continue reading Place and Youth in Margaret Tait’s A Portrait Of Ga (1952)